 How to Claim

-To claim housing benefit please complete a Housing Benefit and Council Tax Support application form [pdf document] and post it or bring it to us at the Town Hall.
+To claim housing benefit please complete our Housing Benefit and Council Tax Support application e-form [e-form opens in a new window].

 - What you need to provide